BigMacTaylor/griddle/README.md

 # Griddle
-A simple, minimalist grid to search and launch apps quickly.
+Displays a fullscreen grid to search and launch apps quickly.

 It looks for apps in XDG user directories and fallsback to /usr/local/share/applications.